Genobrand™ vs Brand Archetypes: The Complete Comparison (2026)

 Anyone can create a "brand framework" and call it brand strategy.
 There's no governing body to say they're wrong.
 No standards to measure against.
 No consequences for frameworks that don't deliver results.

 This creates an environment where frameworks can proliferate based on how good they sound rather than how well they work.
-If something references psychology (Carl Jung!), uses sophisticated terminology (archetypes!), and can be packaged into a workshop (discover your personality!), it gains traction—regardless of whether it actually builds brands.
+If something references psychology (Carl Jung), uses sophisticated terminology (archetypes), and can be packaged into a workshop (discover your personality), it gains traction—regardless of whether it actually builds brands.

 Brand Archetypes are a perfect example of this phenomenon.
 They sound intellectual, they reference legitimate psychological theory, and they create consensus in workshops.
 But as we'll explore, there's a significant difference between creative alignment tools and brand-building frameworks.